t1/pomx/README.md

 `mvn dependency:get -DgroupId=my.group -DartifactId=my.artifact -Dpackaging=xml -Dversion=1.0`

-### Compensate For Release Plugin
+### Compensate For External Changes

-The release plugin manipulates the `pom.xml`, not the source of truth `pomx`, e.g. it sets the version `1.2.3-SNAPSHOT` to `1.2.3`.
-So when it starts the actual build, pomx overwrites the `pom.xml` reverting the version change.
+E.g. the maven release plugin manipulates the `pom.xml`, not the source of truth `pomx`, by setting the version, e.g., `1.2.3-SNAPSHOT` to `1.2.3`.
+When it starts the actual build, pomx overwrites the `pom.xml` reverting the version change.
 The build won't properly run.

 Im currently unsure how to fix it.
+We could hook into the plugins, or we could check the change date and when the pom is newer than the pomx, we could create a diff and apply it to the pomx.

 As a manual workaround, I do the following steps:
 - disable the extension (renaming the `.mvn` directory is generally good enough)